Meet the Governors

 Responsibilities: Safeguarding & Child Protection,

 I am a Chartered Accountant with 11 years experience including the audit of academy schools.
 I’m also an ex-pupil of Sawley Junior School and an ex-pupil of Mrs Burton.
 I chose to join SJS Governing Body to give something back to a place I care about using the skills I have developed in my professional career.
-I also sit on the finance committee, using my accountant and audit skills to add value to the school.
+I also sit on the Willows Academy Trust Board of Directors as well as the SJS finance committee, using my accountant and audit skills to add value to both the school and the wider academy.
 I enjoy spending time in school, working with pupils, staff and other governors to ensure SJS remains a brilliant school.

 Term of Office : 14.05.2015 to 13.05.2019